-• Animation Club: The animation club is an open club for all students but focuses mainly on the digital and video interests of the DEAT and Film programs.
+- Animation Club: The animation club is an open club for all students but focuses mainly on the digital and video interests of the Digital Effect and Animation Technology (DEAT) program.
 The club's goal is to get at least one student to the ACM SIGGRAPH Annual conference each year.
-In the meantime, members enjoy extracurricular learning lessons, game nights and field trips!

-- C.A.R.E.
-(Caring About Reaching Everyone): CARE is the organization for human services students (although all students are welcome).
-CARE supports students in their education goals through conferences and service opportunities and also supports their community through service projects. - Creative Minds Club: The Creative Minds Club is a place where students interested in the arts can meet, work, and share their passion with the PCC community.
-We have had art sales and trips and have participated in several campus activities, all of which have helped foster a sense of purpose for students of the arts. - Glee Club: The Glee Club uses the power of voices to inspire through music.
-Students come together to study, practice, and perform music.
-Participating students also share their love of music through concerts and performances, both on campus and in the community. - Medical Assisting Club: PCC students in their first and second year of the medical assisting program have the opportunity to participate in field trips, fundraisers and various community outreach to promote healthy lifestyles and the importance of caring for one another. - Piedmont Community College Ambassadors: The Piedmont Community College Ambassadors are an honorary group of students who have been nominated and selected by faculty and staff to represent the College at special events on campus and in the community.
+In the meantime, members enjoy extracurricular learning lessons, game nights and field trips! - Criminal Justice Club: Offers activities & discussion around current issues related to criminal justice. - Film Club: watches and debates a wide variety of films, from Akira Kurosawa's Seven Samurai to the Wachowskis' Matrix trilogy.
+In doing this, the club will promote an awareness and appreciation of the history of film beyond the algorithms dictating streaming services. - Medical Assisting Club: PCC students in their first and second year of the medical assisting program have the opportunity to participate in field trips, fundraisers and various community outreach to promote healthy lifestyles and the importance of caring for one another. - Minority Male Success Initiative (MMSI) PCC male minority students can feel connected to the college, empowered and motivated to succeed, and supported by services that meet their needs. - Piedmont Community College Ambassadors: The Piedmont Community College Ambassadors are an honorary group of students who have been nominated and selected by faculty and staff to represent the College at special events on campus and in the community.
 The PCC Ambassadors receive financial support from the Piedmont Community College Foundation.
 Duties of an ambassador include giving campus tours, hosting campus activities, speaking to community groups, assisting with Foundation activities, assisting with student activities and welcoming groups to the campus. - Phi Theta Kappa (PTK): Phi Theta Kappa is an international honor and service society.
 The major purposes of Phi Theta Kappa are to encourage scholastic effort and reward academic merit, to stand for and promote worthy character and high ideals and to foster, disseminate and improve education through service projects.
-Phi Theta Kappa is open to students who have completed at least 12 semester hours in an associate degree program or at least six semester hours towards a certificate with a cumulative grade point average of at least 3.5. - STEM Club: The purpose of the STEM (Science, Technology, Engineering and Math) Club is to promote interest, understanding, and knowledge of STEM related fields and enhance career awareness in STEM industries through field trips, lectures, and related activities as well as through campus and community service projects.
+Phi Theta Kappa is open to students who have completed at least 12 semester hours in an associate degree program or at least six semester hours towards a certificate with a cumulative grade point average of at least 3.5. - Sexuality and Gender Equality Club (SAGE): provides support and advocates for lesbian, gay, bisexual, transgender, transitioning students, + other identities, and their allies at PCC while empowering the LGBT+ community and their allies through social events, activism, coalition building, and outreach/educational programming.

+- STEM Club: The purpose of the STEM (Science, Technology, Engineering and Math) Club is to promote interest, understanding, and knowledge of STEM related fields and enhance career awareness in STEM industries through field trips, lectures, and related activities as well as through campus and community service projects.
 The club shall seek to foster the type of honest skepticism that is necessary for life-long learning. - Student Nursing Association (SNA): The purpose of the Student Nursing Association is to promote health care in the community, supplement the cost of the nursing program at Piedmont Community College for students, and promote awareness and recognition of the Associate Degree Nursing program at Piedmont Community College.